New Brunswick Immunization Schedule

 Vaccine

-≥ 60 years (individuals living in the long-term care sector or hospitalized and awaiting placement in the long-term care sector)
+≥ 60 years (individuals living in the long-term care sector or hospitalized and awaiting placement in such facilities).

 Legend

-8 MMR: One or two doses of the vaccine, depending on the number of MMR doses previously received.
-Adults born after 1970 should contact their health-care provider or Public Health office for information about measles, mumps, rubella (MMR) immunization.
+MMR: One or two doses of the vaccine, depending on the number of MMR doses previously received.
+Adults born after 1970 should contact their health-care provider, Public Health office or a pharmacist for information about measles, mumps, rubella (MMR) immunization.